-How to make a homemade face cream for oily and acne prone skin, with soothing aloe vera, calendula, licorice and Manuka essential oil.
+How to make a homemade face cream for oily and acne prone skin, with soothing aloe vera, calendula, licorice and the sweet, herbaceous Manuka essential oil.

 Back with another homemade face cream recipe today, and this time we’re creating a cream specifically for oily and acne prone skin with some pretty incredible active ingredients.

-This means we’re selecting carrier oils with a lighter consistency, replacing the water component with soothing aloe vera juice, adding cleansing, antiseptic essential oils (we’ll be using THE best essential oil for acne – Manuka!), and finally – incorporating licorice root extract to reduce inflammation and even out skin tone.Homemade face cream for oily, acne prone skin – find the recipe here.
+This means we’re selecting carrier oils with a lighter consistency, replacing the water component with soothing aloe vera juice, adding essential oils, and finally – incorporating licorice root extract to reduce inflammation and even out skin tone.Homemade face cream for oily, acne prone skin – find the recipe here.
 Click To Tweet

 Equipment for Making Face Cream at Home

 - 1x 100ml (3.38 oz) amber glass jar

 - Large saucepan